Southern Illinois University: SIU Healthcare Clinics

-SIU Carbondale operates aviation programs at southern Illinois airport, about 15 minutes from main campus.
-They have a flight school, and an aviation mechanic school.
-Students learn to fly, read instruments, and fix aircraft.
-There are several donated planes that they use to work on, but don’t fly.
-Private citizens, airlines, and the navy has donated planes to SIU Carbondale.

 Southern Illinois University School of Dental Medicine

 The Southern Illinois University School of Dental Medicine (SIU-SDM or SDM) is a part of SIUE and is located in Alton on the campus of the former Shurtleff College.
 The school opened in 1972 and enrolls about 200 dental students.
 The school also operates the East St. Louis Dental Clinic at SIUE's East St. Louis Center.

 Southern Illinois University Edwardsville School of Nursing

 Southern Illinois University Edwardsville School of Nursing not only has academic programs on the Edwardsville campus, but it operates a cooperative program with SIUC in Carbondale, and it has a small campus in Springfield which offers graduate level courses nearby the SIU School of Medicine.
 The school also operates the Community Nursing Services office at SIUE's East St. Louis Center.

+Southern Illinois University School of Aviation

+SIU Carbondale operates aviation programs at the Transportation Education Center, located at the Southern Illinois Airport, about 15 minutes from the main campus.
+They have a flight school, and an aviation mechanic school.
+Students learn to fly, read instruments, and fix aircraft.
+There are several donated planes that they use to work on, but do not fly.
+Private citizens, airlines, and the navy have donated planes to SIU Carbondale.